🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 For simple proximity applications, just one receiver could be used.
 In an asset tracking scenario where proximity information isn’t sufficient, and you need to estimate the actual location of an asset, you would need to use three or more receivers or locators and rely on the trilateration and the path loss model to estimate the transmitter’s location relative to the receivers.

-When comparing that to an indoor navigation scenario, three or more Bluetooth beacons would be needed to accurately locate the receivers: smartphones or other BLE devices used for navigation.
+When comparing that to an indoor navigation scenario, three or more Bluetooth beacons would be needed to accurately locate the receivers: smartphones or other Bluetooth LE devices used for navigation.

 Recall how asset tracking systems are set up, with a transmitter attached to an asset.
 But imagine that instead of having just one stationary receiver in a warehouse, you have 10.
 In this case, the receivers would pass the signal strength information on to the server.
 The server would generally then use a trilateration algorithm to approximate the location of the asset.